adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 ### Reliability, Quality Assurance & Testing Infra

-Toos and frameworks for helping engineers validate the quality of the services/apps.
+Tools and frameworks for helping engineers validate the quality of the services/apps.
 Includes:

 * Functional testing
 * Chaos testing